The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Surface brightness stacking

 \subsection{Stacking the surface brightness profile}

-We applied our stacking method to the HEALPix count and exposure maps created in Sect.~\ref{sect:healpix}.
-Fig.~\ref{fig:total_prof} shows the stacked surface brightness against the transverse distance from the filament spine in the 0.3--1.2~keV band.
+We applied our stacking method to the HEALPix count and exposure maps we created (as described in Sect.~\ref{sect:healpix}).
+Figure~\ref{fig:total_prof} shows the stacked surface brightness against the transverse distance from the filament spine in the 0.3--1.2~keV band.
 The profile is similar to those in \citet{Tanimura2020-xray, Tanimura2022}, exhibiting a centrally peaked signal, and the intensity gradually decreases to $\sim$10~Mpc in the transverse distance.
-We use the 10--20~Mpc distance region to evaluate the local background level and subtract it from the profile to obtain the net surface brightness profile of the filaments.
-To evaluate the significance of detecting the source signal by accounting for the magnitude of fluctuations and systematic effects due to varying background levels across the sky, we construct 500 control samples of filaments.
+We used the 10--20~Mpc distance region to evaluate the local background level and subtracted it from the profile to obtain the net surface brightness profile of the filaments.
+To evaluate the significance of detecting the source signal by accounting for the magnitude of fluctuations and systematic effects due to varying background levels across the sky, we constructed 500 control samples of filaments.
 Each control sample contains 7817 filaments, but we moved them to random positions in the analysis footprint and then rotated them by random angles.
 The mean surface brightness profile and the corresponding standard deviation of these 500 control samples are also plotted in Fig.~\ref{fig:total_prof}.
-The excess X-ray emission from the source filaments over the control sample, i.e., background in this case, is significant, reaching a $9.0\sigma$ confidence level in the 0--10~Mpc bins.
+The excess X-ray emission from the source filaments over the control sample (i.e.,background in this case) is significant, reaching a $9.0\sigma$ confidence level in the 0--10~Mpc bins.

-To investigate the dependence of the significance of the stacked profile on the selection of the energy band and filament lengths, we apply our analysis of two sub-bands and two distinct filament populations with different lengths and find consistent results with our analysis with default selection (see Appendix \ref{app:profile_more} for details).
+To investigate the dependence of the significance of the stacked profile on the selection of the energy band and filament lengths, we applied our analysis to two sub-bands and two distinct filament populations of different lengths and found consistent results with our analysis with the default selection (see Appendix \ref{app:profile_more} for details).
 The signals in the 0.3--0.7~keV and the 0.7--1.2~keV bands are significant.
 Meanwhile, the detected filament width of the 20--40~Mpc lengths is marginally broader than that of the 40--100~Mpc length.

 Furthermore, we investigated the impact of different source mask radii on the stacked profile (see Appendix \ref{app:mask_radius} for details).
 If we increase the cluster mask radii by a factor of two, the resulting profile agrees with the original one within the uncertainties and the integrated signal within the 0--10~Mpc transverse distance bin is only reduced by 7\% (see the left panel of Fig. \ref{fig:prof_mask_size}).
 If we adopt a more conservative mask radius criteria for eRASS:4 X-ray sources, which is $S(r_\mathrm{cut})=0.05S_\mathrm{bkg}$, the resulting profile agrees with the original one within $1\sigma$ uncertainties as well and the integrated signal is enhanced by 3\% (see the right panel of Fig. \ref{fig:prof_mask_size}).
 Therefore, we conclude that increasing the source mask sizes has a trivial impact on the net profile normalization, which is in agreement with the inspections presented in \citet{Tanimura2022}.